Scribe is a compiler framework for the PartiQL SQL dialect. It is considered experimental and is under active development.

 }

-This is reasonable, but what about replacing all occurrences of STRING with TEXT?
+This will overwrite all occurrences of STRING with TEXT in CAST

 PartiQL Scribe has a simple testing framework whereby each target asserts its desired output against a shared set of